rolandschulz/PTP/photran/org.eclipse.photran-dev-docs/README.txt

 	to authors.tex!

-	Run Ant on build.xml to build the documentation using pdflateex.
+	Run Ant on build.xml to build the documentation using pdflatex.
+(In Eclipse, right-click build.xml

-misc-notes
+	and click on Run As > Ant Build.)

+misc-notes/
-	Various notes-to-self that aren't import enough to be in the developer's guide.
+	Various notes-to-self that aren't import enough to be in the Developer's Guide.

-contributions
+contributions/
     Contains correspondence and documentation related to
     third-party contributions in Photran.

-eclipse-config
+eclipse-config/
     Contains settings for the Eclipse Java code formatter and code templates.
 These have since been hard-coded into the settings for each project, so they will be